-Confirmatory Factor Analysis (CFA) has yielded a model fit summary with a significant CMIN/DF value of 2.32 in the acceptable range, showing the structural relationship among bullying, victimization, rejection sensitivity, self-regulation with positive youth development.
+Confirmatory Factor Analysis (CFA) has yielded a model fit summary with a significant CMIN/DF value of 2.32 in the acceptable range, showing the structural relationship among bullying, victimization, rejection self-regulation sensitivity, with positive vouth development.
 The correlation coefficient between bullying and victimization is high positive with r=0.78.
-However, negligible correlation coefficients are observed for bullying and victimization simultaneously with rejection sensitivity with values 0.04 and 0.09 respectively in the present sample.
+However, negligible correlation coefficients are observed for bullying and victimization simultaneously with rejection sensitivity with values 0.04 and 0.09, respectively, in the present sample.
 The values of model fit indices such as GFI, AGFI, CFI, TLI, RMSEA, and RMR (Table I) are in acceptable ranges.
-Figure I of the structural equation model confirms the hypothetical model of the study derived from a review of various researches^{5,8}.
+Figure I of the structural equation model confirms the hypothetical model of the study derived from a review of various researches